ChatreshGudi/Collatz-Conjecture/README.md

 # Collatz-Conjecture

-This builds the sequence of the collartz conjecture for the number entered
+This is a tool that can build the sequence of the collartz conjecture for the number entered in the input box.